tipun81/tipun_gui_mod/tipun_gui/Readme_en_US.txt

 -------------------
 5. Version History
 -------------------
+Version v2.1
+- added filters to Achievements
+- jewelry was added to the autoloot, regardless of the price
+- gold is collected even if the inventory is full
+- Added general thieving button.
+Useful for clerics/thieves who have the steal button in their special abilities.
+Also, if there is a thief in the first slot (portrait), then for theft there is no need to deselect the other characters (in the future I plan to make it possible to steal regardless of which slot the thief is in)
+- completely fixed a bug during the identification of items in stores when changing a character
+- fixed bug with level indicators near portraits (problema in v2.0).
+- display of weapon skills for an inactive dual class and the ability to change them before the class is activated is disabled.
+You can turn on the ability to change in the settings.
+In the case when there is nowhere to put points, the possibility of changing is turned on automatically.
+- display of all classes/kits, alignments, skills when creating a character (even those that are not available).
+Just like in the original game.
+Disabled/enabled in the settings.
+You can temporarily enable/disable by clicking on the eye of the right dragon on the current screen.
+- small minor fixes and changes.

 Version v2.0
 - when buying / selling, added the ability to see the number of points in weapon skills